wongdigital/rogerwong-site/_content/posts/designs-purpose-remains-constant.md

 Looking at the jobs posted on LinkedIn at the moment, and you’ll find nearly 70% more product designer job postings than ones for UX designer—1,354 versus 802.

 As Christoper K. Wong wrote so succinctly, [product design is overtaking UX](https://dataanddesign.substack.com/p/product-design-is-overtaking-ux-and).
+Companies are demanding more from their designers.

 ## Design Has Always Been About the Why